 Ali Tate never felt like she fitted in.
 With her bigger than average frame she felt fat, ugly, isolated and depressed.
-Even when her incredible looks won her a modelling contract, she still felt deeply unhappy about her appearance.
+Even when her incredible looks won her a modeling contract, she still felt deeply unhappy about her appearance.
 She hated being labelled “plus size”.
 It was, in Ali’s mind, confirmation that she was bigger than the ideal.
 But that point of view is a world away from her mentality now.
 Six years later, with campaigns for Mango and Reformation on her CV, Ali’s never felt better.
 Here she tells us how her perspective radically shifted.

 I grew up in a small town in northern California called Saratoga, in the tech-world of Silicon Valley.
 My parents are restaurant owners, and I played football at a high level in university after training throughout my childhood.
 I come from an exceptional school district and I’ve had a privileged home life.
 I’ve been extraordinarily lucky in many ways.